MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/restore-deleted-group.md

-  On the **Sign in to your Account** screen that opens, enter your admin account and password to connect you to your service, and select **Sign in**.
+  On the **Sign in to your Account** screen that pops up, fill in your administrative account credentials to connect you to your Azure AD service, and select **Sign in**.

-4. Run this command to display all soft-deleted Office 365 groups in your organization that are still within the 30 day retention period:
+4. Run this command to display all soft-deleted Office 365 groups in your organization that are still within the 30 day soft-deletion period:

   ```
   Get-AzureADMSDeletedGroup
   ```

 5. Take note of the object ID of the group, or groups, you want to restore.
-If you don't see the group you're looking for on this list then it has likely been purged permanently.
+If you don't see the group you're looking for on this list then it has likely been permanently purged already.

     > [!CAUTION]
     > If a new group has been created with the same alias or SMTP address as your deleted group, you will have to delete that new group before you'll be able to restore your deleted group.

-6. To restore that group run this command:
+6. To restore that group, run this command:

   ```
   Restore-AzureADMSDeletedDirectoryObject -Id <objectId>
   ```

-7. This process usually takes just a few minutes but in a few rare cases it can take as long as 24 hours to completely restore.
+7. This process usually takes just a few minutes but in a few rare cases it can take as long as 24 hours to be completely restored.
 To verify that the group has been successfully restored, run this command in PowerShell:

   ```
   Get-AzureADGroup -ObjectId <objectId>